Help understand the trends and patterns of bird window collisions on the UW-Madison campus

 Notes and participant requirements:

-- No experience is necessary!
-We will host two training sessions on Friday, Sept.
-7 at 2pm or Sunday, Sept.
-9 at 12pm on the UW campus to teach participants about the program's goals, surveying techniques, how to document observations, and how to handle birds found during surveys.
+No experience is necessary!
+We will host training sessions to teach participants about the program's goals, surveying techniques, how to document observations, and how to handle birds found during surveys.

-- Volunteers should be able to commit to surveying their assigned sector on the day/time you registered for every week between Sept.
-10 and Oct.
-31. If you cannot survey, no problem!
+Volunteers should be able to commit to surveying their assigned sector on the days/times you registered for every week between Sept.
+16 and Nov.
+1. We ask volunteers to sign up for TWO shifts each week.
+If you cannot survey, no problem!
 Subs are available.

 Brenna Marsicek - Madison Audubon director of communications